International Semester in Practice Program

 • Complete a competitive application process

-Once a student is selected for the International Legal Practice Semester in Practice Program, he/she will work with Instructor Mary Sawicki to apply to the student’s placement organization of interest, and Sawicki will assist with the process of securing the externship.
+Once a student is selected for the International Semester in Practice Program, a student will work with Professor Mary Sawicki to apply to the student’s placement organization of interest, and Professor Sawicki will assist with the process of securing the externship.
 Note that participation in the program is contingent upon the approval of the student by the relevant externship placement organization.
-In the instances where SULS has a relationship with the organization (such as in the case of the fall placement at the UN office), Suffolk Law will liaise with the placement organization.
+In the instances where SULS has a relationship with the organization, Suffolk Law will liaise with the placement organization.
 In other cases, students apply directly to the organization.
-Please contact Instructor Mary Sawicki with questions.
+Please contact Professor Mary Sawicki with questions.

 How to Apply